adonix-org/postrise/README.md

     </picture>
 </a>

-Get connected *FAST* with **Postrise**, a thread-safe Java library for developers to acquire pooled JDBC connections from [PostgreSQL](https://www.postgresql.org). **Postrise** provides a simple, object-oriented solution for configuring data sources while encouraging safe database access.
+Get connected *FAST* with **Postrise**, a thread-safe Java library that enables developers to acquire pooled JDBC connections from [PostgreSQL](https://www.postgresql.org). **Postrise** provides a simple, object-oriented solution for configuring data sources while encouraging safe database access.
 The event-based architecture enables subscriptions to the data source lifecycle.
 Connection pooling is provided by the exceptional [HikariCP](https://github.com/brettwooldridge/HikariCP) implementation.

 ![Code](img/code.png)